OdendaalG/didactic-waddle/README.md

 # didactic-waddle
+Description:
-A certain game, having an Asian name but from the western world, in the form of a religeous star.
+A certain game, having an eastern world name but invented in the western world, in the form of a religious star.